infraxys-modules/aws-core/README.md

 ### AWS Core variables

-This packet must exist on every container that uses this module.
-It contains attributes that are used by the other packets and by the roles.
+This packet contains attributes that are used by the other packets and by the roles.

 #### Usage